unbeGames/unbegames.github.io/_posts/en/2024/2024-06-28-dev-update-integrating-thermodynamics.md

 \end{equation}
 $$

-_where: $$ Q_{s} $$ is heat flux from the Sun, $$ n = 6 $$ is the number of cube faces, $$ A\_{i} $$ is the face area of cuboid approximation, $$ N\_{i} $$ is the cube face normal to the Sun, $$ L $$ is direction from spacecraft to the Sun, $$ a $$ is the part thermal absorption coefficient, $$ ε\_{s} = 1 $$ is the Sun emissivity, $$ T\_{s} $$ is the temperature of the Sun in Kelvin, $$ R\_{s} $$ is the Sun radius in meters, $$ D $$ is the distance to the Sun in meters._
+_where: $$ Q_{s} $$ is heat flux from the Sun, $$ n = 6 $$ is the number of cube faces, $$ A_{i} $$ is the face area of cuboid approximation, $$ N_{i} $$ is the cube face normal to the Sun, $$ L $$ is direction from spacecraft to the Sun, $$ a $$ is the part thermal absorption coefficient, $$ ε_{s} = 1 $$ is the Sun emissivity, $$ T_{s} $$ is the temperature of the Sun in Kelvin, $$ R_{s} $$ is the Sun radius in meters, $$ D $$ is the distance to the Sun in meters._

 After adding temperature change due to solar irradiance using $$ \eqref{eq:solar_irradiance} $$ I observed how the spacecraft reached the thermal equilibrium at around -50 C° on the low Earth orbit.
 It was cool to see how the temperature drops every time the spacecraft enters the Earth’s shadow.
 And then heat up on the dayside of the planet.
 But what I also immediately noticed, that all the parts have very large differences in temperature depending on its mass and area.
 This was fine, but the temperature should slowly even out.
 And I suddenly realized I'd completely forgotten about thermal conduction inside the rocket.

 ## Thermal conductivity

 I’ve spent another couple of days researching and solving equations.
 And I needed another two parameters for parts: thermal conductivity and connection area.
 I tried a more simple implementation at first where parts would transfer heat to an abstract “rocket” and then “rocket” would redistribute the heat to every part back.
-This worked well and was very fast in computation, but I was not satisfied.
+This worked well and was very fast in computation, but I was not satisfied with the results.
 Imagine a long spacecraft that for some reason heated on the one end.
 I wanted to see how heat slowly flows from one side of the spacecraft to another.
 And simplified calculations obviously couldn’t give that.
 I’ve sat down and implemented this properly, so every rocket part transfers heat through attachments via conduction to every other part.
 And I also made it in such a way, so it would work fast and scale well with the large number of parts.

 As for the equation, I reached a limit of my solving skills.
 Resulting equations gave me strange results: parts transferred heat too quickly or too slowly.
 In the end I found an approximation that produced satisfying results, but probably not entirely physically correct.